leahcarlin/trello-clone-frontend/README.md

 # Trello Clone App

 This is a simple react app that uses only React for state-management.
-The challange was to build a clone of a Trello board in 4 hours.
+The challenge was to build a clone of a Trello board in 4 hours.

 ## SETUP How to use this template